sumerc/sumerc.github.io/content/posts/inside-the-go-cpu-profiler.md

 # Introduction

-Go is one of its kind when it comes to profiling: Go runtime includes powerful and opinionated(!) profilers inside the runtime.
+Go is one of its kind when it comes to profiling.
+It includes powerful and opinionated(!) profilers inside the runtime.
 In other languages like
-Ruby, Python, or Node.js, the standard library contains profilers or at least a few APIs for writing profilers, but those are limited in scope compared to what Go offers out of the box.
-If you want to learn more about the types of profilers, and tracing tools that Go provides, I highly recommend Felix Geisendörfer's [The Busy Developer's Guide to Go Profiling, Tracing and Observability](https://github.com/DataDog/go-profiler-notes/blob/main/guide/README.md)
+Ruby, Python, or Node.js, the standard library contains profilers or few APIs for writing profilers.
+But they are limited in scope compared to what Go offers out of the box.
+If you want to learn more about the types of observability tools that Go provides, I highly recommend Felix Geisendörfer's
+[The Busy Developer's Guide to Go Profiling, Tracing and Observability](https://github.com/DataDog/go-profiler-notes/blob/main/guide/README.md)

-As a curious engineer, I love to dig deep on how things work at a low level and I have always wanted to teach myself how Go CPU profiler works under the hood.
+As a curious engineer, I love to dig deep on how things work at a lower level and I always wanted to teach myself how Go CPU profiler works under the hood.
 This blog post is the result of that journey.
-There is no such time, I did not find myself learning new things when I read Go runtime and this was no exception.
+I always find myself learning new things when I read Go runtime and this was no exception.

 # Basics